LaunchAcademy/launch-store-marathon-final-code/launch-store.md

 STEPS:

 3. Build out the `findAll` method in our model to load all products
-4. Update the route to obtains all products and pass them to the appropriate view template, and update the view template to list out each product's name and price
+4. Update the route to obtain all products and pass them to the appropriate view template, and update the view template to list out each product's name and price

 ### List Only Available Products